 Unfortunately, Excel does not have an inbuilt feature to create a step chart, however, it can easily be created by rearranging the data set.

 - The difference between a Step Chart and a Line Chart.

 - Creating a Step Chart using the “Line Chart technique”.

 A line chart would connect the data points in such a way that you see a trend.
 The focus in such charts is the trend and not the exact time of change.

-Similarly, a line chart shows a slight decline during September to November, while the step chart would tell you that this was the period of inactivity (see image below).
+Similarly, a line chart shows a slight decline from September to November, while the step chart would tell you that this was the period of inactivity (see image below).

-Hope I have established some benefits of using a Step Chart over a Line Charts.
+Hope I have established some benefits of using a Step Chart over a Line Chart.
 Now let’s go ahead a look at how to create a step chart in Excel.

 Creating a Step Chart in Excel

 First things first.
 The credit for this technique goes to Jon Peltier of PeltierTech.com.
 He is a charting wiz and you will find tons of awesome stuff on his website (including this technique).
 Do pay him a visit and say Hello.

 Here are the steps to create a step chart in Excel: